Upgrading#

 Important

-Before you install or upgrade to any CUDA Toolkit release, ensure the release is compatible with the driver that is installed on the system.
-Refer to CUDA Compatibility for more information and a compatibility matrix.
+Before you install or upgrade to any CUDA Toolkit release, ensure the CUDA Toolkit release is compatible with the driver that is installed on the system.
+Refer to the NVIDIA CUDA Compatibility documentation, which provides additional compatibility information and a compatibility matrix.

 Here is some information about the prerequisite to determine the CUDA Toolkit release that you currently have installed.